Last updated: 9/15/2023 | September 15th, 2023

 5. You can max out on points earned for rent

-It’s also worth using your card for purchases other than rent because of the fact that you can max out on the number of points earned for rent (points for rent are capped at 50,000 per year).
+It’s also worth using your card for purchases other than rent because of the fact that you can max out on the number of points earned for rent (capped at 100,000 points per year).
 After that, you won’t earn any more points on rent for that year.

 6. You can earn even more points on rent day

-On the first day of the month, your points earning power is doubled, meaning that you’ll earn 6x points on dining, 4x points on travel, and 2x on other purchases (except rent) made on the first of the month.
+On the first day of the month, your points earning power is doubled, meaning that you’ll earn 6x points on dining, 4x points on travel, and 2x on other purchases (except rent) made on the first of the month (up to 10,000 points).
+This is my favorite way to easily rack up Bilt points.

 If you get into the habit of using your Bilt card for everything you buy on the first day of the month, you’ll already be that much closer to hitting your five minimum transactions, all while getting even more points for your purchases.